bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 <summary>Do the BUSCO scores indicate a good assembly?</summary>

 - _For the HiFi reads: yes (99.4% completeness for mycoplasmatales)_
-- _For the Nanopore reads: no (23-26% completeness for mollicutes)_
+- _For the Nanopore reads: no (18-26% completeness for mycoplasmatales)_

 _Thus, while both Nanopore and HiFi assemblies had very good assembly statistics, the Nanopore ones have very low BUSCO completeness score, while the HiFi showed very good BUSCO scores._
 _This is because the Nanopore reads used old Nanopore technology, that had error rates up to 15-20%.
 Assembling a genome using these reads alone leads to assemblies full of mitakes._